Call for Evidence

 - Expert roundtables will also be held.
 The purpose of these will be to solicit views from local leaders and decision makers across the country.
 This will play a particularly important role in informing any policy-related recommendations the Commission may make.

-- The UK2070 Commission will also hold a National Symposium as part of the evidence gathering process.
+- The UK2070 Commission will also hold a National Symposium in June as part of the evidence gathering process.